 Your most loyal customers have come to expect a particular brand experience, which is why they keep coming back.
 Will you be able to easily repeat that experience at the new location?
 Will you have a hands-on role in bringing that brand experience and culture to life at the new spot?
 If so, how will you ensure that those things remain consistent at the first location while you oversee location number two?

 Keep in mind that the logistical process of opening a brick-and-mortar business can vary wildly from state to state, county to county, and even neighborhood to neighborhood.
 Don’t assume that the hurdles and red tape you cut through to open your first location will be exactly the same at location number two.
 It might take longer, it might cost more money, and there might be different restrictions and requirements you have to follow.
 Think through and research all these logistics as soon as you can, and it can help save you from some headaches later.

 As you undoubtedly know, running a business with only one location can be all-consuming.
 Before branching out, take a moment to consider how overseeing two locations might affect your mental health and your ability to be an effective leader.
 Even if you’ve got lots of help, opening a second location for your business will essentially double the things you have to worry about on a daily basis.
 Growing your business is great, but not if it's at the cost of your mental health.
 Consider bringing on a partner, or elevating a trusted employee to manage the new location, or even hold down the fort at your first while you focus on the second.
 Splitting responsibilities will lighten the load for everyone.

 Opening a second location can be an exciting and fruitful opportunity for your business.
 However, it’s not something that you should walk into lightly.
-Taking the time to carefully prepare and plan your expansion can help you can set yourself up for success and exponential business growth.
+Taking the time to carefully prepare and plan your expansion can help you set yourself up for success and exponential business growth.